 The Number Of Local Business Closures Is Growing Due To COVID-19, And We’ll Be Updating This List As More Announcements Are Made.

-Businesses have had to adapt, events have had to embrace innovation and the day-to-day lifestyles we all enjoyed not too long ago have been significantly altered.
+Businesses have had to adapt, events have had to embrace innovation, and the lifestyles we all enjoyed not too long ago have been significantly altered.

 While the local business economy has certainly done its best to survive dwindling sales as a result of social distancing measures, one thing remains certain: None of us are immune from the setbacks of this virus.

-In turn, many businesses — even ones now permitted to open in some capacity — are choosing to remain closed until further notice out of an abundance of safety precautions.
+In turn, many businesses — even ones now permitted to open in some capacity — are having to weather a shit storm with little straightforward guidance from legislators.

 In the worst cases, some businesses have had to permanently close their doors.
 After 95 years as a Dallas institution, Highland Park Cafeteria announced it would close for good.
-Longtime Deep Ellum staple Lizard Lounge called it quits earlier this month, too.
+Longtime Deep Ellum staple Lizard Lounge called it quits, too.
 Even world-renowned chef Wolfgang Puck has decided to permanently shutter his Five Sixty restaurant at Reunion Tower.

 Below is a running list of Dallas-area businesses that have permanently closed in the wake of the pandemic.
 If you know of any other businesses that have closed or plan to close, please contact us with those details.